aneissofea/aneissofea/README.md

 ## Hi there 👋

+I'm Sofea, a self-taught developer based in KL (for now).

+My background was Mechanical Engineering and I discovered my passion for programming after always wanting to see the algorithm/pattern behind things, and excelling in my coding classes. ✨ I love using my creativity to connect people.
+Being self-taught was challenging, but I'm motivated by the excitement of learning new things and overcoming unfamiliar challenges.

 <!--
 **aneissofea/aneissofea** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.